 ATEC is a not-for-profit organisation which provides skills training, apprenticeship and recruitment services for school students, school leavers, apprentices, jobseekers, business and existing workers.

 Our expertise covers the training of apprentices and specialised training for industry, school students, school leavers and the unemployed.
-Our training covers a broad range of qualifications and courses across mechanical, fabrication, engineering production, general construction, electrical, business and community services areas.
+Our training covers a broad range of qualifications and courses across mechanical, fabrication, engineering production, general construction, electrical and community services areas.

 ATEC has two industry focused skills training centres located strategically in the North Western and Southern metropolitan areas.

-Community Services training is available to students and employers at our Community Services Training Centre at Port Adelaide.
+Community Services training is available to students and employers at our Community Services Training Centres at Port Adelaide and Lonsdale.

 ATEC's mission is to actively contribute to the growth of employment and development of skills within the community by providing quality training, apprenticeships and recruitment services.